 One way to deal with this is to search around a little when planning a trip.
-Google “sustainable travel in X destination,” and look for local sustainability organizations, business groups, or certifications.
+Google “sustainable travel in X destination,” and look for local sustainability organizations, business groups, certifications, or local sustainable travel guides.
 Follow their recommendations for local hotels, activity outfitters, restaurants, etc.

-Your decision process for which boat company you hire for a snorkeling tour on Maui, or which island to visit in Greece can get a lot easier when you use these organizations to narrow down the options.
+Your decision process for which boat company you hire for a snorkeling tour on Maui, which hotel to choose in Mississippi, or maybe which island to visit in Greece can get a lot easier when you use these organizations to narrow down the options.

 Of course, independent certifiers will have varying standards.
 They won’t always be as organized or strict as the major certifications I mentioned above.